bpisano/Weather/README.md

 ### Google Places

 If you want to add new cities to the app, you'll need a free Google Places API key.
-This is an optionnal feature so you don't need this key to get a preview of this app.
+This is an optional feature so you don't need this key to get a preview of this app.
 To get one, follow the instructions on the official [Google documentation](https://developers.google.com/places/web-service/get-api-key?authuser=1&refresh=1).
 Dont forget to activate the Google Places API on your project in the Google Cloud Console.

 Once you get your key :
 1. Go to the `NetworkManager.swift` file.